Novel scaling limits for critical inhomogeneous random graphs: Introduction

-Theorem \ref{thm-sub-crit} is proved in Section \ref{sec-sub-crit}.
-Interestingly, the limit in \refeq{sub-conv} is \emph{deterministic} (recall also \refeq{bfc-def}).
+Theorem~\ref{thm-sub-crit} is proved in Section~\ref{sec-sub-crit}.
+Interestingly, the limit in~(\ref{sub-conv}) is \textit{deterministic} [recall also~(\ref{bfc-def})].
 The rough idea for this is as follows.
-As $\lambda=\lambda_n\rightarrow -\infty$, the random graph becomes more and more subcritical.
-Now, if we look at \ch{$\Ccal(j)$}, the cluster of vertex $j$, then we can view it as the union of approximately $w_j$ (which is roughly the degree of vertex $j$) almost \emph{independent} clusters.
-These clusters are close to total progenies of branching processes having mean offspring $\nu_n(\lambda_n)\approx 1+\lambda_n n^{-(\tau-3)/(\tau-1)}$.
+As $\lambda=\lambda _n\rightarrow-\infty$, the random graph becomes more and more subcritical.
+Now, if we look at $\Ccal(j)$, the cluster of vertex $j$, then we can view it as the union of approximately $w_j$ (which is roughly the degree of vertex $j$) almost \textit{independent} clusters.
+These clusters are close to total progenies of branching processes having mean offspring $\nu_n(\lambda_n)\approx1+\lambda_n n^{-(\tau-3)/(\tau-1)}$.
 The expected total progeny of a branching process with mean offspring $\nu$ equals $1/(1-\nu)$.
-As a result, the expected cluster size of vertex $j$ is close to \eqn{ \frac{w_j}{1-\nu_n(\lambda_n)}\approx \frac{w_j}{|\lambda_n|n^{-(\tau-3)/(\tau-1)}} =\frac{n^{(\tau-2)/(\tau-1)}}{|\lambda_n|} c_j (1+o(1)). } In our setting, $c_j=c_{\sss F}^{1/(\tau-1)}j^{-1/(\tau-1)}$, so that $j\mapsto c_j$ is strictly decreasing.
-Thus, we must also have that $|\Ccal(j)|=|\cluster_{\sss(j)}|$ {\bf whp}.
-The proof of Theorem \ref{thm-sub-crit} makes this argument precise, by investigating the deviation from a branching process, a technique that is also crucially used in \cite{Hofs09a} to study tightness of the sequence of random variables $|\Cmax|n^{-(\tau-2)/(\tau-1)}$.
-A result similar to Theorem \ref{thm-sub-crit} is proved for the near-critical phase of the configuration model in \cite{HofJanLuc09}, but the proof we give here is entirely different.
+As a result, the expected cluster size of vertex $j$ is close to

-We also obtain that the ordered cluster \emph{weights} as defined in \refeq{weight-cluster-def} satisfy the same scaling results as described above:
+In our setting, $c_j=c_{ F}^{1/(\tau-1)}j^{-1/(\tau-1)}$, so that $j\mapsto c_j$ is strictly decreasing.
+Thus, we must also have that $|\Ccal(j)|=|\cluster_{ (j)}|$ \textit{whp}.
+The proof of Theorem~\ref{thm-sub-crit} makes this argument precise, by investigating the deviation from a branching process, a technique that is also crucially used in \cite{Hofs09a} to study tightness of the sequence of random variables $|\Cmax|n^{-(\tau-2)/(\tau-1)}$.
+A result similar to Theorem~\ref{thm-sub-crit} is proved for the near-critical phase of the configuration model in~\cite{HofJanLuc09}, but the proof we give here is entirely different.